 Folk Music is a composition of songs by not the professionals but by the ordinary people.
-Folk music is composed by making use of folk musical instruments.
+It is composed by making use of folk musical instruments.
 It is basically the traditional form of singing.
 It is played all over India, like in Rajasthan, Punjab and many others.

 When we talk about the Punjabi Folk Music, there are a number of Folk Musical Instruments used while performing the folk dance of Punjab.
-The youth today is unaware of the usage of some Punjabi Music Instruments.
+The youth today is unaware of the usage of some Punjabi Instrument.
 While some musical instruments are rare to find and use.

 Let’s make the youth aware about such precious Folk Instruments of Punjab.